composer/composer/doc/03-cli.md

     $ php composer.phar help install

+## shell completion

+Composer currently provides a BASH shell completion helper.
+To find out how to use it, type `help completion`:

+    $ php composer.phar help completion

+The `help completion` command will provide you with the following information:

+    Add the following to `$HOME/.bashrc` or your shell's equivalent configuration file: complete -W "$(php composer.phar completion)" composer
+    complete -W "$(php composer.phar completion)" composer.phar
+    complete -W "$(php composer.phar completion)" php composer.phar

 ## Environment variables

 You can set a number of environment variables that override certain settings.